 - 1. Service Levels: The County currently has two enhanced police officers however there are still frustrations with the lack of attention to certain enforcement concerns. - 2.
-Indigenous Population in Mackenzie County: it is unclear how many members are dedicated to serving the indigenous population based on the costing model.
-With 38% of the indigenous population within our boundaries (excluding towns)
+Indigenous Population in Mackenzie County: it is unclear how indigenous population service costs are being met.
+With 38% of the indigenous population within our boundaries (excluding towns) living on reserves the County would like